 Garrison Forest School also provides rich opportunities to develop in the performing arts through participation in Beginning, Intermediate, and Advanced Dance Classes.
 The Upper School Dance program is a technique-based, challenging after-school program in which students focus on the development of strong dance skills, build self-confidence, and explore artistic self-expression.
-See p.
-42-43.
+While dance is a valued part of the performing arts, our dance classes are offered as part of our Physical Education program and students who take dance will earn PE credit.
+See Physical Education, p.
+44-47.

-COMPUTER/TECHNOLOGY
+COMPUTER SCIENCE & TECHNOLOGY